EliMuse001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A  script that adds execute permission to the owner of the file hello.
-A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello A cript that adds execution permission to the owner, the group owner and the other users, to the file hello
+A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello A cript that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows: a script that sets the permission to the file hello as follows:Owner- no permissions, Group-no permissions at all